This appendix establishes consistent standards and safe operating practices for Utility Vehicles owned or leased by the University of Minnesota.

-Utility Vehicle Operators must
+Utility Vehicle Operators will:

 - agree to obey all motor vehicle traffic regulations;

-- agree to operate University vehicles in a safe and responsible manner;
+- agree to operate University vehicles in a safe and responsible manner; and

-- complete Utility Vehicle safety training prior to operation; update training every two years; and
+- complete Utility Vehicle safety training prior to operation;

 Departmental Training Requirement

-The department operating the Utility Vehicle is responsible to
+The department operating the Utility Vehicle is responsible to:

-- ensure safe operating practices and motor vehicle traffic regulations are followed;
+- ensure safe operating practices and motor vehicle traffic regulations are followed; and

-Utility Vehicles must be equipped with
+Utility Vehicles are equipped with:

 - operable brakes;